 - Correctly clean and dope (Thread Compound) all tool joints for drill pipes, drill collars, heavy-weight drill pipes, …. etc.

 - Ensure the correct make-up torque is being applied.

 - Always use protectors to prevent damage to threads and seal areas.

-- Maintain good drilling practice to prevent all drill string vibrations.
+- Maintain good drilling practices to prevent all drill string vibrations.

-- All tubulars are to be inspected to a standard (drill pipe inspection) and at a frequency commensurate with operating conditions and in accordance with both business unit requirements and API RP7G.
+- All tubulars are to be inspected to a standard (drill pipe inspection) and at a frequency commensurate with operating conditions and following business unit requirements and API RP7G.

 Best Practice When Dealing With a Washout Includes:

-- Both the Driller and Data Engineer must be kept aware of any mud weight changes (Check also: Mud Balance Test Procedure) or work being done on the Circulation mud system which may affect the system pressure loss.
-(Circulating a heavy slug downhole can closely mimic the pressure drop normally associated with pipes washout in drilling oil and gas.)
+- Both the Driller and Data Engineer must be kept aware of any mud weight changes (Check also: Mud Balance Test Procedure) or work being done on the Circulation mud system, which may affect the system pressure loss.
+(Circulating a heavy slug downhole can closely mimic the pressure drop normally associated with pipe washout in drilling oil and gas.)

-- Both the Driller and Data Engineer must stay alert and report any unexplained pressure fluctuations.
+- The Driller and Data Engineer must stay alert and report any unexplained pressure fluctuations.